Driver killed in crash with truck in Fresno County

-One person has been killed after their vehicle crashed into a truck in Fresno County on Friday.

-The crash happened at Highway 180 and Dickenson Avenue at about 8:30 pm.
+The crash happened at Highway 180 and Dickenson Avenue near Kerman at about 8:30 pm.

-The California Highway Patrol (CHP) says the victim was driving eastbound on Highway 180 when they went into the opposite lane, directly in the line of oncoming traffic, and collided with the truck.
+The California Highway Patrol (CHP) says the victim was driving eastbound on Highway 180 in a Honda Civic when he went into the opposite lane, directly in the line of oncoming traffic, and collided with a Chevy truck.

 The victim sustained severe injuries and died at the scene.
 The driver of the truck was not injured.